 Since we are in the business of solving communication problems we wanted to learn more about the interplay of a client relationship and the technology that a firm uses to foster it.
 We grabbed coffee (a slew of flat whites, to be specific) with a top NZ agency partner and what we learned uncovered a potential opportunity that every real estate firm (and other professional service firms) could benefit immensely from.

-Another reason that agencies favor unique phone lines is because they despise the traditional IVR system (“press 101 for Josh Earnest”) as it often creates a terrible user experience for clients, especially for first time prospects.
-And as mobile phones have quickly become the de facto talking device, there’s even less of a need to centralize everyone’s phone numbers.
+Another reason that agencies favour unique phone lines is because they despise the traditional IVR system (“press 101 for Josh Earnest”) as it often creates a terrible user experience for clients, especially for first time prospects.
+And as mobile phones have quickly become the de facto talking device, there’s even less of a need to centralise everyone’s phone numbers.

-But what if I told you that there’s a valuable opportunity that has eluded agencies that chose to forgo a centralized phone system for a personalized one?
+But what if I told you that there’s a valuable opportunity that has eluded agencies that chose to forgo a centralised phone system for a personalised one?
 And better yet, a tool like Cradle that can give you both?